dapphub/chronobank-review/review/ChronoBankAsset.sol.md

 The `ChronoBankAsset` contract is a base class for token contracts which are used via a `ChronoBankAssetProxy`.
-In other terms, you could say that `ChronoBankAsset` is a **controller** or **implementation** for a token **frontend** or **interface** named `proxy`.

-However, `ChronoBankAssetProxy` has substantial business logic related to call routing and version upgrades, which makes understanding this contract on its own much more difficult, and the analogy of "controller" is somewhat misleading.
+It allows adding additional assertions or other kinds of business logic to extend the default token behavior.

 This base implementation simply calls back to the `proxy`.
-TODO discuss this behavior.

 The term "proxy" is one of the heavily overloaded terms in the Ethereum ecosystem.
-See discussion about terminology TODO.
+This is discussed in the overview..

     pragma solidity ^0.4.4;